What is GHK-Cu?

 GHK-Cu (glycyl-L-histidyl-L-lysine:copper(II)) is a naturally occurring tripeptide complex that binds copper with high affinity.
 First identified in human plasma in 1973 by Dr. Loren Pickart, GHK-Cu has since been found in saliva, urine, and various tissues.
-Its concentration in human plasma decreases significantly with age—from approximately 200 ng/mL at age 20 to 80 ng/mL by age 60—a decline that has driven considerable research interest.
+Its concentration in human plasma decreases significantly with age—from approximately 200 ng/mL at age 20 to 80 ng/mL by age 60—a decline that prompted researchers to investigate why.

 | Full Name | Glycyl-L-Histidyl-L-Lysine:Copper(II) |